ACEM Primary Examination Pass Rate 2026

 What separates pass-tier from fail-tier candidates

-The ACEM Primary Examination is a Written examination testing basic and clinical sciences relevant to emergency medicine.
+The ACEM Primary Examination is Two components: a written paper of select-choice questions, then a four-station integrated viva.
 Across multiple examination sittings, the following patterns distinguish candidates who pass from those who do not:

 - Shallow anatomy preparation - emergency-relevant anatomy (airway, vascular access sites, trauma) is heavily tested.